 - Make your surroundings orderly and uncluttered.

-- Take a close look at stresses that need to be addressed.
+- Take a close look at the stresses that need to be addressed.

 - Keep away from negative influences.